Alyssa conducts workshops for primary aged children, and will workshop secondary students in 'behind the scenes' illustration and graphic novels.

 Fiona’s work is aimed primarily at lower-to-middle-primary aged children.

 Anne has experience teaching from infant to university level, and is happy to work with any age group.
+Anne is available for on-line workshops until further notice.

 Sally Odgers was born in NW Tasmania and still lives there with her husband and multiple dogs.
 She started writing in the 1970s and now has over 400 titles published.